Bonfire-GTK/newpirates/README.md

 # Using Torrent for Beginners

-## Before we start
-This guide is extremely simplified and short as possible.
+This guide is extremely simplified.

-CTRL+Left Click to open a link in a new tab. (colored blue)
+## CTRL+Left Click to open a link in a new tab. (colored blue)

 ## A few downloads:
 [Qbittorrent](https://www.fosshub.com/qBittorrent.html) This is what we are going to use to download our files.
 Subjectively the best.